Nobel in chemistry honors pair for new way to make molecules

+STOCKHOLM (AP) — Two scientists won the Nobel Prize for chemistry Wednesday for finding an "ingenious" new way to build molecules that can be used to make everything from medicines to food flavorings.

-The winners were announced Wednesday by Goran Hansson, secretary-general of the Royal Swedish Academy of Sciences.
+Benjamin List of Germany and Scotland-born David W.C.
+MacMillan developed “asymmetric organocatalysis” — work that has already had a significant impact on pharmaceutical research, said Goran Hansson, secretary-general of the Royal Swedish Academy of Sciences.
+The tool has also made chemistry “greener,” the judges said.

-The Nobel panel said List and MacMillan in 2000 independently developed a new way of catalysis.

-“It’s already benefiting humankind greatly,” Pernilla Wittung-Stafshede, a member of the Nobel panel, said.
+“It’s already benefiting humankind greatly,” said Pernilla Wittung-Stafshede, a member of the Nobel panel.

+Making molecules — which requires linking individual atoms together in specific arrangement — is a difficult and slow task.
+Until beginning of the millennium, chemists had only two methods — or catalysts — to speed up the process.

 Speaking after the announcement, List said the award was a "huge surprise.”

-“I absolutely didn’t expect this," he said, adding that he was on vacation in Amsterdam with his family when the call from Sweden came in.
+“I absolutely didn’t expect this," the 53-year-old said, adding that he was on vacation in Amsterdam when the call from Sweden came in.

 “I did feel that this could be something big," he said.